Grindhouse (film): Thanksgiving

-Roth's fake trailer contained elements that almost earned Grindhouse an NC-17 rating, including a cheerleader simultaneously stripping, bouncing on a trampoline, and getting stabbed in the vulva, and three decapitations; the first victim dressed as a Pilgrim turkey at a parade gets decapitated and his headless body stumbles around in an exaggerated manner, the second occurs as the victim's girlfriend performs fellatio on him, and the last decapitation occurs on a man while he is being kissed by a female victim.
+Roth's fake trailer contained elements that almost earned Grindhouse an NC-17 rating, including a cheerleader simultaneously stripping, bouncing on a trampoline, and getting stabbed in the vulva, and three decapitations, the first victim dressed as a Pilgrim turkey at a parade gets decapitated and his headless body stumbles around in an exaggerated manner, the second occurs as the victim's girlfriend performs fellatio on him, and the last decapitation occurs on a man while he is being kissed by a female victim.
 According to Roth, "Instead of seeing it spread out in a feature, watching it all jammed together nonstop makes it more shocking.
 But we had a great discussion with the ratings board.
 They got it.
 Once they saw it with all the bad splices and the distress and scratches they were fine with it."

-Roth confirmed in an interview with Cinema Blend's Eric Eisenberg that he and co-writer Jeff Rendell are working on a possible feature film.
-Roth announced in January 2023 that he had left reshoots of the upcoming Borderlands film to work on shooting Thanksgiving, though was still involved with the Borderlands project and had given his replacement Tim Miller his blessing to complete the reshoots.
-In February 2023, it was announced that Addison Rae will play a lead role in the movie.
+In 2010, Roth confirmed in an interview with Cinema Blend's Eric Eisenberg that he and co-writer Jeff Rendell were working on a possible feature film.
+Roth announced in January 2023 that he had left reshoots of the 2024 Borderlands film to work on shooting Thanksgiving, though was still involved with the Borderlands project and had given his replacement Tim Miller his blessing to complete the reshoots.
+The feature film was released in November 2023 by TriStar Pictures.

 Hobo with a Shotgun

 Some screenings of Grindhouse (mainly in Canada) also featured a fake trailer for a film titled Hobo with a Shotgun.
-The trailer, created by Dartmouth, Nova Scotia, filmmakers Jason Eisener, John Davies, and Rob Cotterill, won Robert Rodriguez's South by Southwest Grindhouse trailers contest.
+The trailer, created by Dartmouth, Nova Scotia filmmakers Jason Eisener, John Davies, and Rob Cotterill, won Robert Rodriguez's South by Southwest Grindhouse trailers contest.
 In the trailer, David Brunt plays a vagabond with a 20-gauge shotgun, who becomes a vigilante.
 In the trailer, he is shown killing numerous persons, ranging from armed robbers to corrupt cops to a pedophilic Santa Claus.
 The trailer was available in certain selected movie theaters in the United States and Canada.

 In 2010, the trailer was made into a full-length feature film starring Rutger Hauer as the hobo, with Brunt playing a dirty cop.
 Hobo with a Shotgun was the second of Grindhouse's fake trailers to be turned into a feature film.
-The film was released March 25, 2011, in Canada, April 1, 2011, on American Video On Demand and May 6, 2011, in U.S. theatres.
+The film was released March 25, 2011 in Canada, April 1, 2011 on American video on demand, and May 6, 2011, in U.S. theatres.